 PLEASE PRAY FOR AMERICAN CHRISTIANS TO NEVER SEE OUR HUMAN WEAKNESS AS THE END OF THE STORY.
 Even through our frailty, God’s perfect plans will soar above the competition.

-NOTE: The Wright Brothers were ready to complete their first flight on December 16th, but it was a Sunday.
-In honor to the Lord, they didn’t work on Sundays and so they waited for the next day to complete their record breaking flight.
+NOTE: The Wright Brothers were ready to complete their first flight on December 13th, but it was a Sunday.
+In honor to the Lord, they didn’t work on Sundays and so they waited for the next good weather day to complete their record breaking flight.

 ADMIN: The Langley vs. Wright Brothers story comes from my newly-published book “BOOM!
 Leadership that Breaks Barriers, Challenges Convention, and Ignites Innovation.”
 Please check it out!